 The Data Science and Technology Department is an active participant in a number of projects in the arena of computer security.
-Research sponsors have included DOE's ASCR program, DOE OE's CEDS program, DOE NNSA, and NSF's SaTC program, among others.
+Research sponsors have included DOE's ASCR program, DOE's CEDS program, DOE NNSA, NSF's SaTC program, and NSF's OAC, among others.
 Historically, projects have had a very broad cross-section of foci, though current projects tend to focus on security in high-performance computing environments, and security of cyber-physical systems, notably in the energy sector.
-These projects include collaborations with UC Berkeley, UC Davis, and numerous other academic and National Lab partners.

 A partial listing of current projects is as follows:

 - Toward a Hardware/Software Co-Design Framework for Ensuring the Integrity of Exascale Scientific Data.
 This project takes a broad look at several aspects of security and scientific integrity issues in HPC systems.
 It is funded by DOE ASCR and is led by Sean Peisert.
 See Scientific Computing Integrity project website.

 - Provable Anonymization of Grid Data for Cyberattack Detection.
 This project aims to develop techniques for enabling data analysis for the purposes of detecting and/or investigating cyberattacks against energy delivery systems while also preserving aspects of key confidentiality elements within the underlying raw data being analyzed.
 The result will be a complete solution for anonymization of data collected from OT and IT networks pertaining to energy grid cyberattack detection that has been tested for its ability to retain privacy properties and still enable attack detection.
 It is funded by DOE CESER's CEDS program and is led by Sean Peisert.
 See CEDS Privacy project website.